 - Process all crust ingredients in a food processor into a sticky fine crumble.
 Transfer the mixture into a 5″ springform pan and press down into an even crust along the base.
 Freeze while working on next step.

 - Blend all persimmon filling ingredients in a power blender into a smooth consistency.
-Transfer most of this mixture into the pan over the prepared crust, leaving about 2 tbsp of it behind in the blender for the next step.
+Transfer most of this mixture into the pan over the prepared crust, leaving about 2 tablespoon of it behind in the blender for the next step.
 Tap the pan on the counter a few times to even out the mixture.

 - Add the remaining chocolate swirl ingredients into the blender and blend briefly to combine.
 Use a cake decorating pen tool (or just drizzle with a spoon) to decorate the top of the cake.
 You can create free-flowing swirls or designs of your choice.****